If you want to find your way around China, you’ll need a good map app.

 Tips for using map apps in China

-Here’s some advice on getting the best experience with your map apps in China.
+Here’s my advice on getting the best experience with your map apps in China.

 Although you’ll see some English in the major tourist areas, you’ll only find Chinese characters and maybe pinyin (the Romanized spelling of Mandarin) on China’s street signs.